Isabella Plains

 PROFILE FAQ

-Isabella Plains has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Isabella Plains has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects likely to impact the area.
-Key projects include Tuggeranong Public Housing Development, Canberra Light Rail Stage 4 - Woden to Tuggeranong, Banks Gateway Estate, and Dairy Farmers Hill Precinct (1 Dairy Road).
-The following details those most relevant.
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include Tuggeranong Public Housing Development, Canberra Light Rail Stage 4 from Woden to Tuggeranong, Banks Gateway Estate, and Dairy Farmers Hill Precinct at 1 Dairy Road.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.